mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

         int: 3
       uuid:
         string: GPU-662077db-fa3f-0d8f-9502-21ab0ef058a2
+    consumesCapacity:
+    - capacityPool: gpu-3-pool
+      mixins:
+      - name: common-gpu-consumption
 ```

 As you can see, a capacity pool mixin is created and it defines the
 capacities available for each gpu.
 This is then referenced in four
-separate shared capacity pools, each of which maps to a single physical
+separate capacity pools, each of which maps to a single physical
 GPU.
-Then, three mixins are created called "system-attributes",
+Then, three device mixins are created called "system-attributes",
 "common-gpu-attributes", and "common-gpu-capacities", which all get included in
 the definitons of the actual GPU devices themselves, along with their own
 device-specific attributes (and device-specific capacities if there were any).
-Note
-that when the "common-gpu-capacities" mixin are referenced in each device,
-the name of the capacity pool is also provided.
+A device capacity consumption mixin is also created called "common-gpu-consumption"
+which is referenced from all the devices together with a reference to the
+capacity pool from which the capacities will be drawn.

 With this in place, the scheduler can parse these device definitions and
 "flatten" them into a set devices that pull capacity from a set of pools.
 The